hacker-sessions/remember-the-bills-client/README.md

 ```

 # Release notes
+## 0.2.0
+- Upgrading the dependencies to support node v10
+- Upgrading vuetify by using vue cli plugin

 ## 0.1.0
 - show error messages when credentials are wrong
 - show feedback message when sign up